 How to create a meaningless product name in 1 simple step

 The denotation of waterless is “Lacking water, dry.”
-That is a great concept for this product—if it wasn’t sold in liquid form!
+That is an excellent concept for this product—if it wasn’t sold in liquid form!
 Oh, and there’s one more little, niggling detail.
 Anyone wanna hazard a guess at the first ingredient?

 If it’s worth doing, it’s worth doing well—and other shit old people say

 The English directions and warnings from the same bottle are typical examples of poor translations found on labels.
 In case of having should be shortened to In case of.
 Additionally, the text is full of incorrectly split words at the end of lines (there are rules for that), random capital letters, and poor grammar in general.
 If you’re going to bother including English on your labels and packaging, why not do it properly?
 If you don’t care enough to get it right, don’t include it at all.

 Man, I sound like Grandpa Comeau.
 Won’t be long until I’m yelling, “You damn kids get off my lawn!”